West Africa

 West Africa experienced significant colonial influence, particularly from the French and British.
 While English and Portuguese colonies existed in the region, the French emerged as the dominant colonial power, leaving a substantial impact.
 Consequently, the French language is the most prevalent, whereas English is notably present in Nigeria and Ghana.

-I have traveled to West Africa on numerous occasions, with my primary trip taking place in 2008, when I spent 2.5 months navigating the desert, overcoming potholes and exploring sideways from Mauretania to Ghana.
+I have traveled to West Africa many times.
+My main trip was in 2008, when I spent 2.5 months crossing the desert, dodging potholes, and exploring side routes from Mauritania to Ghana.
 In 2013 I visited Benin, Togo and Niger.
 During my stays, the whole region was notably peaceful and calm, with straightforward visa processes and no terrorist threats reported.

 Although East Africa is predominantly celebrated for its wildlife observation, I experienced some remarkable interactions with animals in West Africa as well.
 The experience of encountering giraffes in Niger and elephants in Ghana was particularly unique, as I was walking instead of driving a car.

-Experiencing wildlife in close proximity while I was walking on foot, just a few meters away, was one of the most remarkable experiences in wildlife observation.
+Walking on foot and finding myself just a few meters from wildlife was one of the most extraordinary experiences I have encountered in wildlife observation.